Intro: KOMO - Motion Optimization

 C.view()

+The following defines an optimization problem over a single configuration.
 The constructor declares over how many configurations (single, waypoints, path..) we optimize.
 The addObjective methods add costs or constraints:

 [ ]: